 “East” is also the direction from which God comes in the Old Testament:

 As mentioned above, the sixth plague uses images from the literal fall of ancient Babylon.
-From the perspective of the Bible, that was God’s deliverance of His people.
-God used Cyrus and his kings to deliver Israel from their oppressors and bring them back to their homeland (Jer.
-50:33-34).
-God said, “He will build My city and let My people go free” (Isa.
-45:13; cf. 44:28).
-God, therefore, calls Cyrus His “anointed one” (Isa.
-45:1) and “My shepherd” (44:28).
-These most honorable titles (Isa.
-45:4) were later reserved for Jesus.
+From the Bible’s perspective, that was God’s deliverance of His people.
+God used Cyrus and his kings to deliver Israel from their oppressors and bring them back to their homeland (Jer 50:33-34).
+God said, “He will build My city and let My people go free” (Isa 45:13; cf. 44:28).
+For that reason, God calls Cyrus His “anointed one” (Isa 45:1) and “My shepherd” (Isa 44:28).
+These most honorable titles (Isa 45:4) were later reserved for Jesus.